What are self-scheduled final exams?

 What if I need extra time or other academic accommodations?

-Academic accommodations must be arranged ahead of time with your instructor and the Office of Disability Services.
-If you have a visible or invisible disability that may require accommodations, be sure that you are registered with the Office of Disability Services.
+Academic accommodations must be arranged ahead of time with your instructor and the Office of Accessibility Services.
+If you have a visible or invisible disability that may require accommodations, be sure that you are registered with the Office of Accessibility Services.
+During the exam period, students approved for accommodations take their self-scheduled exams in the Academic Resource Center.